 Are there outfits that you hold onto just because you know that one day, if this exact situation occurs and the weather is like this and that and this happens, then you’ll put on this specific shirt?
 Toss it.
 Not worth it.
 Do you have a million pairs of shoes when in reality you only wear the same few anyway?
 Donate them, let those shoes see the world on someone else’s adventures.

-The saying is old, but it’s good-if you haven’t worn it in a year then get rid of it.
+I’m sure you’ve heard this before, but it’s good advice, so ima gonna day it again-if you haven’t worn it in a year then get rid of it.
+(Literally half my closet)

 Tackle your beauty products, old toothbrushes or make up products that you’ve gotten all that you can out of.
 The trash can welcomes its new arrivals.